andrewacashner/hearingfaithms/chapters/chapter-3.md

 Padilla presents the basic concept of long versus short note values through the lengthened note on *máxima* in the Tenor (mm.
 153--154) over a long held note in the Bassus (mm.
 154--155).
-Ironically, each of these long notes is actually a breve.
+Ironically, each of these long notes is actually a breve (music example `ref:music:Padilla-Voces-maxima`).
 How better to express the unity between these opposites than by vocalizing the name for one while singing the value of the other?
 The Altus echoes with a blackened semibreve (mm.
 154--155), which in this